jiaohehu/NPreview/DOC-diagram.md

     Each circle, half circle, quarter circle, or actant is to be positioned so that their center aligns with the path point.

-  + `angle    ` - draw an angle for each path point
   + `angle.arc` - draw an small arc denoting the interior of an angle
   + `angle.sq ` - draw an small square denoting the interior of an angle

-    Note that for drawing an angle additional information is needed besides the vertex location: start angle in degrees (angle1), stop angle in degrees (angle2), length of the first side in grid units (side1), and length of the second side in grid units (side2).
-An angle is to be drawn at each path point with the start/ending angle and the length of the sides specified.

-    The `angle.arc` instruction draw a marker that is identifies an angle, in the interior of an angle between the first and second side.
+    The `angle.arc` instruction draw a small arc in the interior of an angle.
     The arc is draw close to the vertex with a radius of 1/2 of the grid unit.
 When the angle becomes 60-deg or less the radius of the arc will start to increase to accommodate for the lack of visible spaces between two sides of the angle.
 The maximum radius is capped at 2+1/2 grid unit.

     The `angle.sq` draws the marker in the shape of a square.
 It should only be used for a known right angle.
+The square is always at a size of 1/2-by-1/2.

   + `rect` - draw/fill a rectangle area
   + `rect.parallelgram` - draw/fill a parallelgram area